saloonphp/saloon/.github/README.md

 # 🚪 Saloon 🚪

 A Laravel / PHP package that helps you write beautiful API integrations and SDKs.
-It introduces a standardised, fluent syntax to communicate with third party services and has out of the box support for Laravel.
+It introduces an object-oriented, fluent pattern to communicate with third party services.

 ![Build Status](https://github.com/sammyjo20/saloon/actions/workflows/tests.yml/badge.svg)